mpvl/errd/README.md

 Does a Closer also support CloseWithError?
 Which panics need to be handled?
 Also note the subtle use of the return variable to convey an error in Copy to the last defer function.
-In practice, it is not unlikely that one would forget to handle the reader panicing, or even returning the error from Close, until this is discovered as a bug.

 In package `errd` the same code is written as: